tomondre/raspberry-kubernetes-cluster/README.md

 # Project Future

-Add DNS records for the database
-More logging and add observability UI
-Add scaling rules to the deployments
+Add DNS records for the database More logging and add observability UI - Prometheus + ----- Add scaling rules to the deployments Prometheus
-Prometheus

 # References